Coyls/obs-cli/README.md

           default_target_path: /assets/new # Default destination for copy command
         mv:
           default_target_path: /assets/new # Default destination for move command
+  archive:
+    usb_path: /path/to/usb # Path to USB drive for archiving
+    extract_path: /path/to/extract # Path where to extract archived files
 ```

 ## Usage